petzval/btferret/README.md

 There is a library of functions ([btlib](#4-btlib-library)) and a sample program ([btferret](#3-2-btferret)) that implements most of the interface features such as connecting to other devices, operating as a client or server, exchanging data (including a file transfer routine) and display of information - it is a bit like bluetoothctl.
-Many Bluetooth operations can be run from the btferret command line, and this document describes how the same thing (and more) can then be done via your own C code.
+Many Bluetooth operations can be run from the btferret command line, and this document describes how the same thing (and more) can then be done via your own C or Python code.
+Starting-point code examples for Classic and LE clients and servers are available for download, and described in the [Hello World](#2-3-hello-world) section.

-Also included is the code for a simple [mesh network example](#3-10-sample), and a [Blue Dot server](#3-12-blue-dot-server) that is another way of controlling a Pi from a phone.
+Also included is the code for a simple [mesh network example](#3-10-sample), and a [Blue Dot server](#3-12-blue-dot-server) that is a way of controlling a Pi from a phone.
-The [HID Devices](#3-11-HID-Devices) section describes how to program a Human Input Device such as a Bluetooth keyboard.
+The [HID Devices](#3-11-hid-devices) section describes how to program a Human Input Device such as a Bluetooth keyboard.
+There is a keyboard.c/py program that turns a Pi into a Bluetooth keyboard for a phone or tablet.

 In the [reference](#5-reference) section there is a detailed description of the HCI Bluetooth interface, the packet formats and how they are constructed,